vix993/shakemon/README.md

 The repository containing the front end of this app can be acessed here: https://github.com/vix993/shakemon-front

-The unit tests are in internal/services/services_test.go and can be run like so:
-- `make test`
-- alternatively you can read the [ci logs](https://github.com/vix993/shakemon/actions) for the output.

 You can run the backend:
 - `git clone git@github.com:vix993/shakemon.git shakemon-api`
 - `cd shakemon-api`